5monkeys/bankid-sdk/README.md

 ### Example setup

-To quickly get up and running with your BankID integration with Django you can register the predeclared views and configure `bankid-sdk` to store results in the cache.
+To quickly get up and running with your BankID integration with Django you can register the predeclared JSON based views and configure `bankid-sdk` to store results in the cache.

 #### Register the Django views from `bankid-sdk`